SkillsWorkflow/Documentation/SkillsWorkflow/docs/craft/configuration/transition/action.md

 ---
-id: transition
+id: action
-title: Transition
+title: Actions
-sidebar_label: Transition
+sidebar_label: Actions
 ---

 On this page you will find how to create an action of the type Transition based in Data Source.

-## 1. Block / Unblock
+## Block / Unblock

 This action returns a list of documents that were blocked or unblocked accordingly with the rule of the query.